project-flogo/rules/README.md

 # BE*Go*

-BE*Go* is a lightweight rules library written in Golang to simplify the building of Event Drive Reactive Applications.
+BE*Go* is a lightweight rules library written in Golang to simplify the building of Event Driven Reactive Applications.
 Supports Declaritive Rules, Contextual reasoning across time and space

 ## Definitions
 A `TupleTypeAlias` represents a streaming data source a.k.a Channel